Dapper-D/ai_text_gen/README.md

    - Select text in the main editor
    - Click "Copy Selected" to move it to the transformation area
    - Enter transformation instructions
-   - Click "Apply Changes" to transform the text
+   - Click "Apply Changes" to transform the text using Gemini AI

 ## License